niivue/niivue-react/README.md

 INCOMPLETE WORK IN PROGRESS.

-`niivue-react` is a package which provides `<NiivueCanvas />`, a React component wrapper around `Niivue` providing an immutable, declarative API.
+`niivue-react` is a package which provides `<NiivueCanvas />`, a React component wrapper around `Niivue` offering an immutable, declarative API.

 ## Abstract